There is a copy of this essay in WordPress. Synchronised 17th Jan.

 • Pet portraits are not uncommon, but are outside the scope of this essay, other than to note Elliott Erwitt’s use of dogs as contextual accessories to human portraits and the fact that many of William Wegman’s photographs of his dogs manifest a wit and creativity that few human portraits can match.

 Vernacular photography on mobile 'phones accounts for the majority of digital photographs taken [note 1].
-Anecdotal evidence suggests that a significant proportion of those will be portraits and self-portraits.
+Personal anecdotal evidence suggests that a significant proportion of those will be portraits and self-portraits.
 Quantitatively, then, this informal portraiture will significantly outweigh any other activity in the field.
 As noted in Exercise 1.4, Geoffrey Batchen, writing in 2001, the beginning of the digital revolution [note 2], deplored the absence of vernacular imagery from the academic histories of the medium.
 Given the rapid increase in popular photography in the last two decades, this absence is now even more pronounced if only in proportional terms.
 No relevant analysis has been found of the preponderance or the qualities of mobile 'phone portraiture and so no informed comment can be made.

 Turning to what is depicted in a photo-portrait, the first matter to consider is the issue that gave rise to this essay: is it a prerequisite that 'the subject is looking directly at the lens' (tutor feedback)?
 The answer is a simple 'no', although the head and probably the face must be included.
 Explicit statements to this effect are difficult to find : Bate (2016, p.90) writes, '[t]he expression on a face in portraiture is crucial';